Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

 Guided tours

-TIP: While you might be able to find a tour on the spot, it might mean that you have to wait several hours for the next available slot.
-So if you are passing by here, want to plan your itinerary, and not waste your time, I recommend booking a tour in advance.
-This is one of the best-rated guided tours of Monument Valley that I was able to find.
-Here you can find many more options.
+Good to know: While you may be able to find a tour on the spot, availability isn’t guaranteed and you might have to wait several hours for the next departure.
+If you don’t want to miss out, it’s best to book in advance.
+This is one of the best-rated guided tours of Monument Valley, and you can find more tour options here, including shorter scenic drives and longer backcountry experiences.

 How much time do you need?